openresty/opm/README.md

 # personal access tokens. the first run of "opm upload" will create
 # a boilerplate ~/.opmrc file for you.
 opm upload

+# cleaning up the leftovers of the opm build command.
+opm clean dist
 ```

 Description